groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/extract-table/pdf.en.md

         //  Initialize Parser with the Excel file try (Parser parser = new Parser("input.pdf"))
         {
-            // Exit if table extraction isn’t supported for this format if (!parser.getFeatures().isTables())
+            // Exit if table extraction isn’t supported for this document if (!parser.getFeatures().isTables())
             {
                 return;